mcsltd/ecganncmp/README.md

 If the `--knorm` flag is set, the normalized F-score is calculated:

     NFS = round((knorm + 1 / knorm) * F)

+### Group unions

+In command line arguments, you can specify a file with groups for comparison.
+Statements from the same group are considered conditionally equal.
+So TP &ndash; (true positive) used when statements belong to the same group.

 ### Main report